 Xavier University of Louisiana

+With roughly 3,200 students, it demonstrates that influence and enrollment size are not the same measure.
 Students often join support groups and leadership programs to build useful skills.

 University of New Orleans